ericoc/seizures.ericoc.com/readme.md

 ## Examples

-Seizures are generally displayed one of three (3) different ways - using the map, chart, or table - shown below.
+Seizures are generally displayed one of four (4) different ways - using the Leaflet map, Highcharts chart, Datatables table, or Datasette cluster map - shown below.

 ### Map